 Prince Andrew: fresh questions raised by his TV interview

-Appearance could increase scrutiny over his ties to convicted paedophile Jeffrey Epstein
+Appearance could increase scrutiny over his ties to convicted sex offender Jeffrey Epstein

 Britain’s Prince Andrew speaking for the first time about his links to Jeffrey Epstein in an interview with BBC Newsnight’s Emily Maitlis.
 Photograph: PA